ossf/allstar/opt-out.md

   - yet-another-repo
 ```

-Submit a PR to the `.allstar` repo that removes your repo name from that list.
+Submit a pull request to the `.allstar` repo that removes your repo name from that list.

-When the PR is merged, Allstar should be disabled on your repository.
+When the pull request is merged, Allstar should be disabled on your repository.
 If you still continue to receive issues, though, it means your project was also opted-in at the repository level.
 You must also follow the [repository-level instructions](disable-allstar-repository-level).

 ## Disable Allstar, repository level

-These instuctions uninstall Allstar when it is configured directly on your repository (not at the organization level).
+These instuctions disable Allstar when it is configured directly on your repository (not at the organization level).

 Look in your repository for a file named `.allstar/allstar.yaml`.
 It
     should contain this setting: